UDC-GAC/ServerlessContainers/docs/use_case.md

 ## Main Goal

 The main goal of this framework is to adjust the resource limit, that is, the amount of a resource that a container is given, so that such limit is not far away of the real resource usage.
 If such limit is way higher than the usage, we can talk of an **underutilized** resource scenario, while if the limit is close to the usage, there is a **bottleneck**.

 The framework makes a best-effort to keep a balance between both scenarios, as if the **allocated** amount of resource is set too close to the usage, any unexpected increase will face a bottleneck, while if set too high, all of the unused amount is lost considering that in the serverless paradigm only the **used resources** are billed.

 ## Scaling policy

-In order to better see how the Serverless Containers framework achieves it goal, we can study an example of several scaling operations taking place on a time window.
+In order to better see how the **_Serverless Containers_** framework achieves it goal, we can study an example of several scaling operations taking place on a time window.

 ![Time series](img/use_case/timeseries.svg)

-First of all, in the image it can be appreciated that there are:
+First of all, in the image it can be seen that there are:

 * A time series that varies (**orange**), this time series represents the container **aggregated resource usage**, in this case of CPU.
-* Three varying thresholds (dashed lines), which, from top to bottom, represent the allocated resource **limit*+ and the upper and lower **boundaries** (more on this later).
+* Three varying thresholds (dashed lines), which, from top to bottom, represent the allocated resource **limit** and the upper and lower **boundaries** (more on this later).
 * Three colored areas (blue, green and ochre), which represent the areas between the previously mentioned thresholds.
-* Two vertical lines that do not vary, which represent the maximum and minimum resource limits.
+* Two horizontal lines that do not vary, which represent the **maximum** and **minimum resource limits**.
+The maximum would be equivalent to the initial allocated resource son a traditional instance, while the minimum would represent the least amount of resources that we will grant the container.

-As previously stated, the framework looks for a balance when it comes to setting an appropriate allocated resource amount, continuously responding to the resource usage variations.
+As previously stated, the **_Serverless Containers_** framework looks for a balance when it comes to setting an appropriate allocated resource amount, continuously responding to the resource usage variations.
 Such response can be seen in the several scaling operations that take place, such as at seconds 70 (down), 270 (up) and 420 (down).
 In order to detect the conditions that trigger these scaling requirements, two thresholds, or boundaries, are used:

 * the **upper boundary**, which defines a threshold that, once surpassed, signals for a need to scale up the allocated resource limit to avoid any